- Photos & Map

 - Destination: Alpe Veglia

-The hike leads from Rothwald on the Simplon Pass road up to Wasenalp, over the Furggubäumlicke to Alpe Veglia in Piedmont.
+The hike leads from Rothwald on the Simplon Pass road up to the Wasenalp, over the Furggubäumlicke to Alpe Veglia in Piedmont.

 Good to know